 As a healthcare company, your patients and their health is your number one priority, which is why it is so important to be able to continue daily operations and services like health history, insurance, and even financials.

 Just like the finance and banking industries, rules and regulations within the healthcare industry are constantly evolving.
 In order to meet industry standards and keep up with changing technological trends, the healthcare industry has fallen victim to cyber attacks.
 As people’s health, and lives, can ultimately depend on their healthcare provider, it is pertinent more than ever to have an official business continuity plan in place.
-Pronto Recovery and Rentals’ office locations include secure internet connections minimizing the risk of any hacks or cyber attacks.
+Pronto Recovery’ office locations include secure internet connections minimizing the risk of any hacks or cyber attacks.

 What Benefits Do A Business Continuity Solution Provide My Healthcare Company

 The Department of Health and Human Services also mandates organizations have a “comprehensive testing and monitoring strategy in place to prevent and manage electronic health records during downtime events.”
 As part of HIPAA’s Security Rule, “technology and protocols must be available to back up data and be able to rapidly restore data while continuing to operate in emergency mode during or after a critical event.”
 Failure to comply can result in government fines of up to $50,000 for each violation.
-Pronto Recovery and Rentals can offer monitors, laptops, and all necessary hardware for your company to successfully resume operations.
+Pronto Recovery can offer monitors, laptops, and all necessary hardware for your company to successfully resume operations.

 How to Find the Healthcare Business Continuity Solution Right For Your Business